 The Graph View is often mentioned as a unique feature that really helps with visualizing connections.
 Especially academics and researchers appreciate this enormously.

 But there’s also criticism.
 The mobile app is often criticized for slow startup times, especially with many plugins.
 Some users report that it takes 10-20 seconds before the app is usable.
-On Android, PDF export is also missing, which is a shortcoming for many people.
+On Android, PDF export is also missing, which is a loss for many people.

 The price of Obsidian Sync comes up regularly.
-Many users find $1 per year too much, especially since you have free alternatives like iCloud or Dropbox.
+Many users find $ 48 per year too much, especially since you have free alternatives like iCloud or Dropbox.
 The official Sync is faster and more reliable, but the question is whether that’s worth the difference.

 Obsidian alternatives